LoicSanchez/JobTrackerPortal-MERN/README.md

 We have one file per route, we import the Model and perform the validations and Model operations for the methods for each endpoint.
 For example, to sign up a new user we use the '/register' route, we check if all the values are provided and whether a user already exists with the email.
 Then we create it using 'create' from the Model.
+To create, get, delete, modify the jobs, we use the '/jobs' routes and parameters, query and values from the body.
+Route: '/jobs' (e.g get all jobs from GET 'server/api/vi/jobs')
+Parameter: '/:id' (e.g update a job with PATCH 'server/api/vi/jobs/jobId')
+Query: '?status=pending' (e.g get jobs with status pending 'server/api/vi/jobs?status=pending')
+Body: '{"company":"Google","position":"Software Engineer"}' (e.g create a new job with POST 'server/api/vi/jobs')

 ```js
 //Server - Routes